 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Mercury engineers refined the Grand Marquis last year to produce a car that rides and handles better than its predecessor.
-The 4.6-liter, single overhead-cam V8 is one of the best engines Ford has ever built in terms of quality and durability, and it received a slight power gain last year.
-In both 200- and 215-horsepower configurations (depending on the exhaust), it is smooth and quiet, yet delivers strong acceleration with plenty of power for quick passing.
-The engine now has a coil-on-plug ignition system that is simpler and more reliable.
-The Grand Marquis is rated to tow 2000 pounds.
+The Grand Marquis' 4.6-liter single overhead-cam V8 is one of the best engines Ford has ever built in terms of quality and durability.
+It is smooth and quiet, yet delivers strong acceleration with plenty of power for quick passing.
+It features a coil-on-plug ignition system that is simple and reliable.
+Thanks largely to its strong V8, Grand Marquis is rated to tow 2000 pounds.

 The transmission delivers smooth, precise, quick shifts.
 Like many transmissions on the market today, it requires no maintenance for the life of the car.

 Braking performance is surprisingly good for such a large car.
-The brakes were enlarged and upgraded last year, with larger, thicker rotors and dual-piston calipers on the front discs.
-Those changes improve braking performance and reduce the chance of brake fade when descending steep mountain grades.
+The brakes were enlarged and upgraded for 1999 as well, with larger, thicker rotors and dual-piston calipers on the front discs.
+Those changes improved braking performance and reduced the chance of brake fade when descending steep mountain grades.
 Steel 16-inch wheels are standard, while aluminum alloy wheels are optional.
-Standard tires are P225/60R-16.
+Standard tires are P225/60R-16 all-season Michelins.

-We found our Grand Marquis to be a pleasure to drive on a winding road, yet Mercury has more in store for serious drivers.
-An optional Handling Package includes a completely retuned suspension with revised air shocks and a larger rear stabilizer bar, plus a quicker 3.27:1 axle ratio, the more powerful dual-exhaust engine, special 16-inch alloy wheels and Goodyear high-performance tires.
+We found our Grand Marquis to be a pleasure to drive on a winding road.
+An optional Handling Package ($855) includes a completely retuned suspension with rear air springs and a larger rear stabilizer bar, plus a quicker 3.55:1 axle ratio, special 16-inch alloy wheels and Goodyear high-performance tires.
+On GS models, the Handling Package also includes the dual-exhaust engine.
 The Handling Package sharpens cornering response and improves acceleration.
 At the same time, it doesn't degrade the ride quality.

-The Grand Marquis is a wonderful sedan for covering lots of territory on the wide-open North American highways.
-With its body-on-frame construction, quiet and smooth V8 engine and rear-wheel drive, this car separates you and your companions from noise and intrusions caused by the road surface, but it doesn't totally disengage you from the driving experience.
+Mercury's Grand Marquis is a wonderful sedan for covering a lot of territory on wide-open North American highways.
+With its body-on-frame construction, smooth V8, and rear-wheel drive, this car separates you and your companions from noise and intrusions caused by the road surface, but it doesn't totally disengage you from the driving experience.
 The steering and suspension work well to deliver competent ride quality and handling.

 If you want a big, plush rear-wheel-drive sedan, but you don't want to spend $40,000 or more for a high-end luxury car, then the Mercury Grand Marquis may be the car for you.